mikhailadvani/aws-security-test/README.md

 `python main.py -c config/default.yml -p profile_name` - Will use the credentials from the corresponding profile defined in `~/.aws/config`

+#### Recommendation that have not been automated

+* **Recommendation 1.1**: Avoid the use of "root" account.
+Since avoid is a subjective term, assertion would be incorrect.
+The last login of root user would be written to `root_login.txt` for reference.
+Also recommendation 3.3 asks for an alarm for "root" login which provides traceability for "root" logins.

 # Development
 #### Requirements
 - **Vagrant** : Version 1.8.5